sinatra/sinatra/README.md

 end
 ```

-Note: Unless you use the +body+ method rather than just returning a String from
+Note: Unless you use the `body` method rather than just returning a String from
 the routes, the body will not yet be available in the after filter, since it is
 generated later on.